 - stealing money

-When someone becomes physically addicted to the medication, they will go through butalbital withdrawal when they stop taking it.
-For some users, experiencing this may be the first sign they have that they are addicted, assuming they are not using the medication recreationally.
+When someone becomes physically addicted to the medicine, they are likely to go through butalbital withdrawal when they stop taking it.
+For some users, experiencing this may be the first sign they have become addicted, assuming they are not using the meds recreationally.

 - high blood pressure